zakar124/odin-recipes/README.md

 # odin-recipes
-This is my first project with The Odin Project and, subsequently, my first fully-coded website!
+This is my first project with The Odin Project and, subsequently, my first website.
 It's a simple recipe website that shows my understanding of basic html knowledge and CSS.

 Index Page Gif Credit: https://giphy.com/gifs/spongebob-spongebob-squarepants-nickelodeon-nye-N23cG6apipMmQ